 In line with HUD's mission to shelter homeless persons as a first step to ending homelessness, Texas has shifted its focus from primarily providing street outreach and shelter support to finding ways to help persons who are homeless in becoming permanently housed.
 Emergency shelter is combined with case management and essential services to better equip individuals and families to remain in permanent housing.
 In instances where an individual or family is not at the point of entering permanent housing, transitional shelter may be provided.
 To encourage permanent housing activities, the Texas ESG has traditionally provided higher points in its competition for ESG funds for rapid rehousing activities.
 The ESG funds housing relocation efforts to reach out to landlords and negotiate rental contracts for clients.
-Combined with stabilization efforts, rapid rehousing provides permanent housing.
+Combined with stabilization efforts, rapid rehousing provides permanent housing along with financial and service supports that assist clients in remaining in permanent housing.
 The CoC plan will require that CoCs have in place written standards for determining and prioritizing individuals and families for rapid rehousing and homelessness prevention.